afatnassi/DummyApi/README.md

 ### Goal:

-I am trying to sharpen my Javascrirpt skills by developping applications using different Javascript Frameworks and libraries.
-These dummy apis will serve as a resources for those applications.
+I am trying to sharpen my Javascrirpt skills by developping applications using different Javascript Frameworks and Libraries.
+These dummy apis will serve as resources for those applications.